ajs1037/Threads/README.md

-# Threads
+# Threads.

-Everything I need to know about Threads.
+# Everything I need to know about Threads.

 ### Question 1.
 What is Thread in java?
 * Threads consumes CPU in best possible manner, hence enables multi processing.
 Multi threading reduces idle time of CPU which improves    performance of application.